BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 By taking part, you could help shape future decisions surrounding physical activity in schools.
 You can find out whether your child’s school has been chosen to participate this term below.

-Schools participating in the 2023 Summer Term Active Lives Survey
+Schools participating in the 2025 Autumn Term Active Lives Survey

 Each term, Sport England provide Active Norfolk with a random sample of schools that have been selected to take part.
 Within that school there will be up to three year groups selected.
 Check to see whether your school is on the list below.